hotrodorm/hotrod/attic/docs/data-types.md

 1. The new method `.type(class/converter)` in LiveSQL can override the data type of a table column or expression.
 1. The *Runtime Query Type Solver* may work slightly different compared to the *Static Table Type Solver*.
 Unfortunately, the JDBC standard provides different meta data for static tables and for runtime SELECT queries.
 1. Converters are included in all cases.
-1. The term "Table Column" refers to columns of entities and, as such, applies to columns of database views.
+1. The term "Table Column" refers to columns of entities and, as such, applies to columns of database tables and views.